 The hotel has a small Spa, for those seeking to rewind after an active day on the Arlberg slopes.
 It features a stuben sauna, Finnish sauna, infrared cabin, as well as brine and steam baths.
-Guests can use the wellness center and swimming pool at the Tyrol's sister hotel, the St Antonerhof, which is a two minute walk or shuttle ride away.
+Guests can use the wellness centre and swimming pool at the Tyrol's sister hotel, the St Antonerhof, which is a two minute walk or shuttle ride away.

 St Anton is just one part of the awesome Arlberg.
 The excellent snow record combined with such an extensive area means it should be high on the list for any good skier.
 The backcountry potential is such that a guide is essential if you wish to do more than scratch the surface.
 While the terrain can be challenging for those with only a few weeks’ experience, the Rendl area offers some easier runs and plenty of sun.

 Aside from the skiing, St Anton exudes character and charm and the Tyrolean hospitality is not to be missed.
 The village itself is what Alpine villages should be like and there is a wealth of good restaurants shops.
 St Anton is famous for après ski and the Mooserwirt and Krazy Kanguruh are world-renowned.